 I have also started up an essential oils business, in conjunction with my blog.
 I was already using the oils and had been writing about them.
 Now that I had a blog established, I had an audience and a place to talk about my oils.
 I will not go into detail here because I have already written a post about how I make money with essential oils.
 You can read that post HERE.

 Finding affiliates that are in alignment with your message is KEY to your success.
 Do not go sign up for every affiliate out there and expect it to resonate with your audience.
 That’s tacky.
 I have found many affiliates over the years and every single one of them is alignment with my message.
 I also only promote stuff that I personally use.
 Stay true to your brand and quality.
 Always!
-I have many affiliates, but there are two that pay out the highest: Young Living and Beautycounter.
-If these are in alignment with your business and brand, I would love to have you on my team and help you grow your income too!
+I have many affiliates, if you would like to learn about the affiliates that I work with, shoot me an email, I would be happy to discuss affiliates that would be right for your personal brand: [email protected]

 So, now that you know all of my top secrets, will you go off and start a blog of your own?
 I would love to have you on my team so I can show you how to start a blog that makes money too!
 I would love to hear your thoughts in the comments below!